vitorhcl/tldr/pages/common/aapt.md

 `aapt dump badging {{path/to/app.apk}}`

-- Create a new APK archive with files from the specified directory:
+- Create a new APK [F]ile with files from the specified directory:

 `aapt package -F {{path/to/app.apk}} {{path/to/directory}}`